SunilSurendran1906/Chatapplication_frontend/README.md

 ChaInt is a sophisticated chat application website designed for seamless communication.
-It offers real-time messaging, video calls, and file sharing, all wrapped in a user-friendly interface.
+It offers real-time messaging all wrapped in a user-friendly interface.
 With robust security features and AI-driven tools, ChaInt ensures efficient and secure interactions for both personal and professional use.

 Onclick =https://chatapplication-zenclass.netlify.app/auth